pratapladhani/mcs-labs/labs/autonomous-account-news/README.md

   3. Search and select `List rows from selected environment`.

-  4. Choose an existing Dataverse connection or add a new one ().
+  4. Choose an existing Dataverse connection or add a new one (select Oauth as authentication type).

 > [!IMPORTANT]
 > Create the connection using OAuth and sign in with your workshop credentials.
 Your user requires permission to access Opportunity records, which is provided as part of the workshop.